paluigi/sdmx/doc/walkthrough.rst

     params = dict(startPeriod='2016')

-Another way to validate a key against valid codes are series-key-only datasets, i.e. a dataset with all possible series keys where no series contains any observation. pandaSDMX supports this validation method as well.
+Another way to validate a key against valid codes are series-key-only datasets, i.e. a dataset with all possible series keys where no series contains any observation.
+:mod:`sdmx` supports this validation method as well.
 However, it is disabled by default.
 Pass ``series_keys=True`` to the Request method to validate a given key against a series-keys only dataset rather than the DSD.